McQueen and the Detroit Mercy Titans take on conference foe Wright State - WTOP News

 Fairborn, Ohio; Wednesday, 7 p.m.
 EST

-The Raiders are 2-4 in home games.
-Wright State averages 16.4 turnovers per game and is 1-7 when it turns the ball over less than its opponents.
+The Raiders have gone 2-4 at home.
+Wright State is eighth in the Horizon with 11.7 assists per game led by Olivia Brown averaging 2.8.

 The Titans have gone 4-1 against Horizon opponents.
-Detroit Mercy is 3-3 in games decided by 10 points or more.
+Detroit Mercy has a 3-3 record against opponents over .500.

-Wright State averages 7.2 made 3-pointers per game, 1.2 more made shots than the 6.0 per game Detroit Mercy allows.
+Wright State averages 63.3 points per game, 5.2 fewer points than the 68.5 Detroit Mercy allows.
 Detroit Mercy averages 6.1 made 3-pointers per game this season, 0.3 fewer makes per game than Wright State gives up.

-The Raiders and Titans meet Wednesday for the first time in conference play this season.
+The Raiders and Titans match up Wednesday for the first time in conference play this season.

-Aaliyah McQueen is averaging 16.4 points, seven rebounds and 1.7 steals for the Titans.
+Aaliyah McQueen is shooting 44.4% and averaging 16.4 points for the Titans.

 LAST 10 GAMES: Raiders: 0-10, averaging 61.4 points, 28.9 rebounds, 12.8 assists, 7.0 steals and 3.1 blocks per game while shooting 36.1% from the field.
 Their opponents have averaged 75.9 points per game.